qrrk/Catapult/README.md

 Once I confirmed that Godot was a good fit, I moved the project to it and started fleshing it out.
 I worked in secret, since I have a nasty habit of burning out and losing interest half-way though projects, so I didn't want to announce anything until some kind of MVP was achieved.
 Therefore, the first public release of the launcher is already in a fairly finished state.

-I am an amateur, and developing something for the public and with a clear practical purpose is new to me, so feedback and criticism are welcome (constructive or not, I can bear it).
+I am an amateur, and developing something for the public and with a clear practical purpose is new to me, so feedback and criticism are welcome (constructive or not, I can take it).